 I checked out the Cross country wireless website for the Sentinel HF SDR Noise Measurement receiver and program and I noted the following on their website:

-We have now released the Sentinel SDR noise measurement receiver and SDR program to accurately measure the HF noise floor and send telemetry reports by APRSThe Sentinel receiver and program also works well as a general purpose SDR receiver covering 2 to 15 MHz.
+We have now released the Sentinel SDR noise measurement receiver and SDR program to accurately measure the HF noise floor and send telemetry reports by APRS.
+The Sentinel receiver and program also works well as a general purpose SDR receiver covering 2 to 15 MHz.

+The MMVARI digimode program is built into the Sentinel SDR program to allow decoding of PSK, QPSK, RTTY and GMSK HF data modes using the PC internal sound card.
 Recent telemetry reports from a prototype receiver can be viewed here.
 Results after 6 January use the current software and frequency list.
 The software scans five HF frequencies and provides the peak, median and minimum levels of 500 measurements per frequency every 10 minutes.
 The receiver bandwidth is 500 Hz.

 The five frequencies used are: